Votech/authentication_api/README.md

 #### Description

-This is my final project for CS50P course.
+This is my final project for the CS50P course.
 It's a simple API server that provides authentication and token-based authorization JWT (JSON Web Token).
-It is buid with Python, utilizing several libraries, including sqlalchemy for data base management. pywjt for generating and validating tokens, and http.sever that comes from Python as a simple solution for handling HTTP requests.
+It is built with Python, utilizing several libraries, including sqlalchemy for database management. pywjt for generating and validating tokens, and http.server that comes from Python as a simple solution for handling HTTP requests.
 The server supports the creation of user accounts, authentication, and token validation.

 ### Features